Takashiidobe/notes/src/personal-finance/investments.md

 ## HSAs and HRAs

 HRAs are employer sponsored plans that are owned by the organization.
-An HSA is a plan that is owned by the employee.
+An Has is a plan that is owned by the employee.

 ### HSAs

 HSAs are owned by the employee and can be transferred to a new custodian when changing jobs.
 As such, the money is yours, always.
-Prefer an HSA plan to an HRA plan if you meet the following criteria:
+Prefer an Has plan to an HRA plan if you meet the following criteria:

 1. Covered under a High Deductible health plan (HDHP)
 2. Not enrolled in Medicare